zyeworld/books/README.md

 > &ldquo;But I know myself.
 I'm definitely gonna give up before a month.&rdquo;

-- **Solution**: Take notes on a public github repo so you become embarassed if you don't read.
+- **Solution**: Take notes on a public github repo so I become embarassed if I don't read.

 ## How do I take notes?